What is Supply Chain Management? Key Principles + Best Practices

 Transfer of information

-There’s a lot of data being exchanged in a supply chain — between suppliers and buyers, sellers and customers, shipping carriers and sellers — and it must be recorded, analysed, and shared with the proper parties in a timely manner.
-From order tracking to inventory tracking, the right technology must be in place to keep information organised, clean, and accessible.
+There’s a lot of data being exchanged in a supply chain — between suppliers and buyers, sellers and customers, shipping couriers and sellers — and it must be recorded, analysed, and shared with the proper parties in a timely manner.

-How ShipBob can optimise your supply chain
+How ShipBob simplifies supply chain management

-Ecommerce companies that don’t want to oversee warehouse management themselves can simplify supply chain management by working with 3PLs like ShipBob.
 Doing it yourself is time-consuming and costly, with lots of labour, training, certifications, resources, safety measures, and other costs that make in-house fulfilment unappealing to many.

-On the flip side, 3PLs are experts in supply chain management, know how to optimise operations, and keep up-to-date on the latest supply chain trends and technology.
 ShipBob fulfils orders for thousands of ecommerce brands across their large network of fulfilment centres and gives brands time back to focus on marketing, product development, and more.

 Here’s how a 3PL like ShipBob improves your supply chain management: